GHOST-Aram/mongoose-models-with-types/README.md

     year_sold: 2007
 })
 ```
-We are going to want to use this `HydratedDocument` type in the next sections.
-It is becomin long, a better way to move it round is to store it in a custome named types as done in the code snippet below.
+We are going to need this `HydratedDocument` type in the next sections.
+It is becomin long, a better way to move it round is to store it in a custom named type as done in the code snippet below.

 ```
 type HydratedVehicleDoc = HydratedDocument<IVehicle, VehicleMethods & VehicleVirtuals>